UAS Management – Case #1

 Coach P. seemed somewhat to be trying to solve a mystery instead of experimenting with new mix-ups, drills, team-building, or other exercises that may have improved the situation.
 It’s almost like his primary focus was putting his finger on the answer to the debacle, when all along his primary focus could have been trying new things to see what worked.

-• This reply was modified 3 months ago by Kalie.
+• This reply was modified 9 months, 2 weeks ago by Kalie.

 Log in to reply.